-The 2020 award (1000€) is funded by Boehringer Ingelheim and will be presented by the ABCD at the congress of the International Society of Feline Medicine, to be held from 10 to 14 June 2020 in Rhodes, Greece.
+The 2021 award (1000€) is funded by Boehringer Ingelheim and will be presented by the ABCD at the congress of the International Society of Feline Medicine, a hybrid event, to be held from 25-27 June in Dublin, Ireland and online.
 The award winner will receive a complimentary registration to this congress.
 Return travel expenses and accommodation will also be covered to allow the laureate to attend the event.
 The winner is expected to give a short presentation or present a poster of his/her findings at this event.

 The Young Scientist Award was created in 2008 jointly by Boehringer Ingelheim (then Merial) and the ABCD.

-The 2019 recipient of the Award was Rosina Ehmann (Germany).
+The 2020 recipient of the Award was Conor O’Halloran (UK).